torstenboettjer/flake_psql/README.md

 ```
 *Example: ~/projects/foo/flake.nix*

-Defining a completely separate flake for another project, requires to store another `flake.nix` in another directory
+To setup another project a completely separate configuration is stored as `flake.nix` in another directory.

 ```nix
 {